isiahmeadows/mithril.js/design/vnodes.md

 Note that attribute vnodes cannot be returned from keyed fragments except nested in elements or components, and an error will be thrown from that vnode if such an attempt is made.
 (In general, it doesn't make sense anyways.)
 However, lifecycle vnodes can still be used in them.

 `class:` and `style:` attributes would support an object of booleans, merged with previous class names/style properties instead of simply overwritten.
 (A class is rendered if it's present and all conditions on it are truthy.)
-Class strings are sugar for just `class: [classString]: true`.
+Class strings are sugar for just `class: {[classString]: true}` and style strings are parsed into style objects.

-`on*` members are either functions or `[key, func]` pairs.
-Their propery name represents the event name, and for DOM events, you can specify `capture: true` by using `onevent$capture` instead.
-They're called as `onevent(value, capture)`, where `value` is the received event value (a DOM event for DOM vnodes) and `capture` is a capture object.
+The `on:` attribute specify event handlers.
+Keys are event names, and values are either functions or `[key, func]` pairs.
+For DOM events, you can specify `capture: true` by using `event@capture` instead.
+They're called as `on.event(value, capture)`, where `value` is the received event value (a DOM event for DOM vnodes) and `capture` is a capture object.
 If a promise is returned and it rejects, this catches that and reports it as the usual component error.

 The `[key, func]` variant is spiritually similar to `m.withAttr`, but takes advantage of its primitive nature to be context-dependent: